Email image popup

 And if and when that moment comes, it will be much easier to discipline the member if you establish beforehand what the consequences will be.

 You can choose exactly how you want to set this up, and it will depend on your style.
-Some communities have a zero tolerance for certain behaviors and will kick members out immediately.
-Others have a two or three-strike rule.

 You might also want to establish different consequences for different misbehaviors.
 For example, someone who cruelly attacks and harasses another member intentionally should probably be treated differently than somebody who drops a few too many copies of their affiliate link for Ray-Bans.
-As they say, the punishment should fit the crime.

 But as always, it's up to you to lay out consequences that you feel good about, and that you know will make your members feel safe.

-4. Appoint and train admins
+4. Appoint and train moderators

 You don't need to enforce your community guidelines single-handedly.
 Identify people you trust in the community, people who get your vision and interact well with others, and deputize them to be your moderators.